mijolae/rockpaperscissors/README.md

-This is the first redition of the Rock, Paper, Scissors game for The Odin Project.
+This is the first rendition of the Rock, Paper, Scissors game for The Odin Project.
 It currently is hardcoded in JavaScript, but in the future I hope to make it function better.
 This was a cool project to work on, and it was a little easy.